 Not only should this be easy but it helps you focus your niche in the beginning.

 From the list of 20 blog article ideas, write five to ten articles that you want to publish when you first go live.

-Not only does this create needed content but it allows you to see if you enjoy, and can effectively write for your new travel blogging niche.
+Not only does this create needed content but it allows you to see if you enjoy, and can effectively write for.
 Struggling in the beginning is not promising, and you really need to ask yourself if you should continue.

 While you are writing, consider what problem you are solving for the reader:

 - Are you providing humor?